+A45.
+Matters that may be appropriate for the auditor to consider relating to whether and how management understands the degree of estimation uncertainty include, for example, the following:

+- Whether, and if so, how, management identified alternative methods, significant assumptions, or sources of data that are appropriate in the context of the applicable financial reporting framework - Whether, and if so, how, management considered alternative outcomes by, for example, performing a sensitivity analysis to determine the effect of changes in the significant assumptions or the data used in making the accounting estimate

 A46.
-Matters that may be appropriate for the auditor to consider relating to whether and how management understands the degree of estimation uncertainty include, for example, the following:

-- Whether, and if so, how, management identified alternative methods, significant assumptions, or sources of data that are appropriate in the context of the applicable financial reporting framework - Whether, and if so, how, management considered alternative outcomes by, for example, performing a sensitivity analysis to determine the effect of changes in the significant assumptions or the data used in making the accounting estimate - A47.
 The requirements of the applicable financial reporting framework may specify the approach to selecting management's point estimate from the reasonably possible measurement outcomes.
-Financial reporting frameworks may recognize that the appropriate amount is one that is appropriately selected from the reasonably possible measurement outcomes and, in some cases, may indicate that the most relevant amount may be in the central part of that range. - A48.
-For example, with respect to fair value estimates, FASB Accounting Standards Codification (ASC) 820 indicates that if multiple valuation techniques are used to measure fair value, the results (that is, respective indications of fair value) should be evaluated considering the reasonableness of the range of values indicated by those results.
+Financial reporting frameworks may recognize that the appropriate amount is one that is appropriately selected from the reasonably possible measurement outcomes and, in some cases, may indicate that the most relevant amount may be in the central part of that range.

+A47.
+For example, with respect to fair value estimates, FASB Accounting Standards Codification (ASC) 820, Fair Value Measurment, indicates that if multiple valuation techniques are used to measure fair value, the results (that is, respective indications of fair value) should be evaluated considering the reasonableness of the range of values indicated by those results.
 A fair value measurement is the point within that range that is most representative of fair value in the circumstances.
-In other cases, such as estimates for loss contingencies, FASB ASC 450 indicates that when recognition criteria are met and the reasonably estimable loss is a range, if no amount in the range is a better estimate than any other amount, the minimum amount in the range is required to be accrued. - A49.
+In other cases, such as estimates for loss contingencies, FASB ASC 450, Contingencies, indicates that when recognition criteria are met and the reasonably estimable loss is a range, if no amount in the range is a better estimate than any other amount, the minimum amount in the range is required to be accrued.

+A48.
 The applicable financial reporting framework may prescribe disclosures or disclosure objectives related to accounting estimates, and some entities may choose to disclose additional information.
-These disclosures or disclosure objectives may address, for example, the following: - The method of estimation used, including any applicable model and the basis for its selection - Information that has been obtained from models, or from other calculations used to determine estimates recognized or disclosed in the financial statements, including information relating to the underlying data and assumptions used in those models, such as - assumptions developed internally, or - data, such as interest rates, that are affected by factors outside the control of the entity - The effect of any changes to the method of estimation from the prior period - The sources of estimation uncertainty - Fair value information
+These disclosures or disclosure objectives may address, for example, the following:

-&lt;sup>28 Paragraph 24B of FASB ASC 820-10-35.
+&lt;sup>31 Paragraph 24B of FASB ASC 820-10-35.

-&lt;sup>29 Paragraph 1 of FASB ASC 450-20-30.
+&lt;sup>32 Paragraph 1 of FASB ASC 450-20-30.